celehs/SSL.validation/README.md

 SSL Validation
 ================

-## Introduction
+## Overview

 Phenotyping algorithms based on Electronic Health Records (EHR) aim to identify a patient’s disease status using the information in the health record.

-Algorithm evaluation in EMR data is often based on a small number of gold-standard labeled data.
+Algorithm evaluation in EHR data is often based on a small number of gold-standard labeled data.
 Two main issues are the difficulty in selecting the appropriate cut and the high variance in the accuracy parameter estimates.